esterjara/ai-chatbot-workshop/exercises/03_agents_and_tools/README.md

 **Intent:** `calculate`
 **Tools:**
 - `calculator`: Basic operations (+, -, *, /)
-- `advanced_math`: Square root, power, sin, cos, etc.
+- `logarithm`: Calculate the logarithm
 - `trigonometry`: Calculate trigonometric functions (added in 3b)

 **Example Requests:**
 - "What is 15 + 27?"
-- "Calculate the square root of 144"
+- "Calculate the logarithm of 100"
 - "What's the sine of 30?"

 **Why this demonstrates tools well?** All logic is self-contained, no external APIs needed.